 Here’s a quick example:

-To form a collaborative culture, organisations need to make working together a key part of every employee’s workflow.
+To form a positive and collaborative culture, organizations need to make working together a key part of every employee’s workflow.

 There are a few ways to do this:

-ii) Hold frequent brainstorming meetings to make sure everyone feels like their ideas are heard
+- Give ample opportunity for people to brainstorm and share their thoughts – make sure everyone feels like their ideas are heard

-iii) Try an open plan format to your office instead of hiding everyone away in separate offices
+- Consider switching to an open floor plan in your office (instead of hiding everyone away in separate offices or cubicles)

-Some companies are prepared to take an unconventional approach to achieve an awesome level of collaboration.
+Some companies are taking creative and unconventional approaches to achieve awesome levels of collaboration.

-Software developer Valve actually gives each employee a desk with wheels and encourages them to ‘roll around the office’ and get involved in projects that they can add value to.
-This whole process is documented in their employee handbook – well worth a read!
+Software developer Valve has been known to give each employee a desk with wheels and encourages them to ‘roll around the office’ and get involved in projects they can add value to.

-At the end of the day it all depends on priorities.
-Creating an awesome company culture does require a certain investment, some companies go as far as appointing a ‘Chief Cultural Officer‘ to manage the process.
+Creating an awesome company culture does require a certain investment – some companies go as far as appointing a ‘Chief Cultural Officer‘ to manage the process.

-Providing your team with a great working environment is the best way I know of to get them to go consistently above and beyond the line of duty – it’s also the one of the best ways to attract top talent.
+Providing your team with a great working environment is one of the best ways to keep your employees engaged long term – it’s also one of the best ways to attract top talent to your organization.